 - Roll up the dough from the long side and pinch seam to seal.
 Cut into 12 equal sized pieces.

-- Place the dough pieces cut-side down into the pan on top of the sauce.
+- Place the dough pieces cut-side down into the pan.

 - Cover and let rise until doubled (or refrigerate overnight).